by Daniel J. Solove

 - Provide two or more ways for consumers to request information (except businesses operating exclusively online with a direct relationship to the consumer can use just email)

 - Train employees about how to administer consumer rights under the CCPA.

 - Can’t discriminate against consumers by denying goods or services or charging difference prices to consumers who exercise their CCPA rights.
 Exception: A business may do so if that difference is reasonably related to the value provided to the businesses by the consumer’s data.

-- Businesses must have a written agreement with the service providers to res6trict use of personal information beyond specified purposes
+- Businesses must have a written agreement with the service providers to restrict use of personal information beyond specified purposes.

-- For transfers of personal information to third parties that aren’t service providers, businesses must have a contract to restrict the sale and uses beyond the specified purposes.
+- For transfers of personal information to third parties that aren’t service providers, there are strict restrictions on use of the data by these third parties.

 The training requirement specifically mentions that all employees responsible for handling consumer inquiries about privacy practices must be informed of the requirements of 1798.120 and 1798.135, which primarily focus on the sale of consumer personal information.

 For employees who will be involved with consumers exercising their rights, they should be trained on the basics of the CCPA.
 These employees include: the privacy team, employees in IT who are designing the website and the Do Not Sell button, employees who respond to consumer questions and complaints, and employees involved in decisions involving the collection and possible sale of customer information.

 For all employees, knowing about the requirements would be helpful.
 A short overview of some of the CCPA’s unique rights and requirements can be incorporated into a general privacy awareness training program.
 Many of the principles underpinning it and many rights and requirements overlap those of other privacy laws such as the GDPR, so a privacy awareness course can cover this ground in a more general manner.